skarlekar/fargate-patterns/README.md

     $ ./package-lambda.sh

 #### Deploy the Lambda
 Deploy the zip file with the Lambda function on AWS.
 If the function already exists, it will be updated.
-This script also add the permission for the Lambda to be invoked when a file is uploaded to the S3 bucket mentioned in the S3_BUCKET_ARN variable.
+This script also adds the permission for the Lambda to be invoked when a file is uploaded to the S3 bucket mentioned in the S3_BUCKET_ARN variable.

     $ ./create-lambda.sh